-Range Balance Range is informed by: and balance is achieved by including: content descriptions all aspects of the curriculum content across the two strands - Knowledge and understanding and Processes and production skills categories of response:writtenspoken/signedmultimodal all aspects of the Australian Curriculum achievement standard assessment techniques: projects (digital and design) collection of work subject-specific advice for Digital Technologies Design and Technologies a variety of assessment categories, techniques and conditions. assessment conditions: supervised open subject-specific advice for Digital Technologies Design and Technologies.
+Balance Range Range is informed by: balance is achieved by including: and · content descriptions all aspects of the curriculum content across the two strands - Personal, Social and Community Health and Movement and Physical Activity · categories of response: • all aspects of the Australian Curriculum achievement standard written - spoken/signed - multimodal • assessment techniques: · a variety of assessment categories, techniques and conditions. - projects (digital and design) - research - collection of work - subject-specific advice for Digital Technologies Design and Technologies · assessment conditions: - supervised - open - subject specific advice for Digital Technologies Design and Technologies.